berrypatch/berrypatch/README.md

 Berrypatch makes it easy to setup, monitor, manage, and re-create your own IOT devices.

+> **🚨Warning:** Berrypatch is completely experimental right now and changing fast.
+Don't depend on it for anything important!

-## Design Overview
+## Internals & Design Overview

 The goal of Berrypatch is to make managing devices like Raspberry Pi as simple, reproducible, and forgettable as possible.

+### Why?

+Raspberry Pi's are fun little devices.
+There's a great community of enthusiast tinkerers building apps for them: Airplane trackers, home automation systems, privacy engines, and the list goes on.

+The problem: The way to set up and run these services is fragmented.
+It often involves manually running `apt-get`; chasing down forum posts to write a config; and other tedium.
+Yet devices and customizations really don't change all that much. _Can't we make this simpler?_

 ### Goals

+* **A `homebrew`-like simplicity for distributing and installing services.** Make an install command that _just works_ for a wide variety of applications folks are building for these IoT devices.
+Support the most common points of configuration and customization.
-* **Run everything in Docker.** Everything we want to run on our IoT devices should run within Docker.
-There should be no special daemons, additional packages, startup scripts, user and groups, nor permissions needed on our host OS.
+* **...running everything in Docker.** Everything we want to run on our IoT devices should run within Docker.
+There should be no special daemons, additional packages, startup scripts, user and groups, nor permissions or tinkering needing on the host OS.
 Service/application authors can leverage Docker registries to distribute "ready to go" builds.
 * **Let `docker-compose` manage everything.** Don't reinvent yet another orchestration tool for starting, stopping, and monitoring sets of services.
 Let `docker-compose` do the heavy lifting, making the runtime familiar and debuggable for advanced users.
 * **Follow "the unix way".** Berrypatch is a low-level tool that should be composable and pluggable into higher-level systems.
 For example, we could later build a UI or a remote control system atop Berrypatch.